dippy2214/Custom-Shaders-Scene/README.md

 - Tessellation with different LODs based on distance to the camera
 - A bloom post processing effect
 - A 3D model showing off lighting shadows (I did not make the model loader)

+These features presented many interesting challenges, and quite a few features I struggled with (such as a shader based minimap) didn't make it to the final project.